Shared Interfaces¶

 // otherAppInstance is actually an instance of the proxy class owned by the consumer application

-And it can call the interface methods transparently.
-For example:
+Then it can call the interface methods transparently:

 otherAppInstance.foo(); // remote invocation through the proxy